modoboa/modoboa/doc/getting_started/upgrade.rst

   $ python manage.py syncdb --migrate
   $ python manage.py collectstatic

-Finally, refer to this page to see if the version you're installing requires specific operations.
+Finally, refer to this page to check if the version you're installing requires specific operations.
+If the version you're looking for is not present, it means nothing special is required.

 0.9.1: standard django application and more
 ===========================================